Positive Education Toolkit

 How to use the games in the Positive Education toolbox?

-• Find my own strengths?
+• Finding my own strengths?

 To identify and/or empower someone, we must be able to explain our choice.